AwalaApp/network-website/index.md

 # Current status

-Relaynet is at an early stage of design by [Gustavo Narea](https://gustavonarea.net/about/) as part of his dissertation project at Oxford.
-The primary purpose of this web site and related, public materials is to progressively share deliverables with the DTN and security communities in order to gather feedback.
+Relaynet is at an early stage of design by [Gustavo Narea](https://gustavo.engineer/) as part of his dissertation project at Oxford.